tronprotocol/tronwallet-adapter/App.md

 # TronWallet Adapter for Tron Apps

-This is a quick setup guide and examples about how to add TronWallet Adapters to a React-based Tron DApp.
+This is a quick setup guide and examples about how to add TronWallet Adapters to a React-based and Vue-based Tron DApp.

 ## Quick Setup for React developers